-With a large dorsal fin that springs up when threatened by bigger fish, the orangesided triggerfish wedges itself in crevices so that it can’t be yanked away by larger fish and eaten.
+With a large dorsal fin that springs up when threatened by bigger fish, the orange side triggerfish wedges itself in crevices so that it can’t be yanked away by larger fish and eaten.

 Having a pointed snout with two pairs of strong canines, the Mexican hogfish is a species of wrasse.
-They feed easily on crabs, sea urchins and other shell fish.
-Interestingly, these sequential hermaphrodites start life female and later transition to male as a way to protect their egg-laying territories, often called leks.
+They feed easily on crabs, sea urchins, and other shellfish.
+Interestingly, these sequential hermaphrodites start life female and later transition to males as a way to protect their egg-laying territories, often called leks.

 Usually buried amid the sandy ocean floor, the stunning marble ray is hard to spot.
 However, it does come up occasionally to feed on crustaceans rambling along the bottom of the sea.